elunna/hackem/README.md

 	- [ ] Add the Cwn Annwn?
 (Spectral hounds)
 		https://www.celticartstudio.com/symbol/f/SYMBOLS/25
 	- [ ] Add plague rats to Rat king level (should he have a "summon rats" spell?
 Like priests can summon insects?
-	- [ ] Kamada has snakes on shoulders - add snake bite attacks?
+	- [ ] Kamadan has snakes on shoulders - add snake bite attacks?

 ## Goal 8: Rethinking dungeon texture
 	Every 5-9 levels, change the theme of the section.